AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-This way, custom songs were generated using advanced parameters, and the results are similar to the previous text.
+Thus, custom songs were generated using advanced parameters, and the results are similar to the previous text.

 ## Add Instrumental Function

 In August 2025, Suno released the Add Instrumental function.
-First, you need to upload a song without accompaniment for Suno to help you add music.
-You can first go to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82) to upload a song without accompaniment, corresponding to the operations shown in the image below:
+First, you need to upload a song with only vocals and no accompaniment, allowing Suno to add music for you.
+You can first go to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82) to upload a song with only vocals, corresponding to the operations shown in the image below:

 <p><img src="https://cdn.acedata.cloud/fxl914.png" width="500" class="m-auto"></p>

-Then you need to record the `audio_id` after uploading, and the specific result is shown in the image below:
+Then you need to record the `audio_id` after uploading, the specific result is shown in the image below:

 <p><img src="https://cdn.acedata.cloud/47t6wj.png" width="500" class="m-auto"></p>

-Finally, you get an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and then you need to fill in the following parameters:
+Finally, you get an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and then we need to fill in the following parameters:

 - action: The content is `underpainting`.
 - underpainting_start: The starting time for adding accompaniment to the uploaded song, the default value is 0.
 - underpainting_end: The endpoint for adding accompaniment to the uploaded song, must be less than the total duration of the song.
-- audio_id: The ID of the uploaded song without accompaniment.
+- audio_id: The ID of the uploaded song with only vocals.
 - style: The style of the accompaniment, preferably without lyrics since it is for accompaniment.

 After filling in, the code is automatically generated as follows: